simonaCh/myDocs/README.md

 # Make voice call from audio file

-This api initiate a call and at answer it will play an audio file and Dillo will automatically hang up after the file is played.
+This api initiate a call, after the answer it will play an audio file and Dillo will automatically hang up after the file is played.

 ### Prerequisites